Augmented reality is changing the way we see the world – literally.

 Augmented reality (AR) technology adds layers of digital snippets on top of an existing environment, bridging the gap between the virtual and physical world.
 Using a device’s camera, digital content such as graphics, sound, and video, is displayed on-screen to deliver augmented experiences.
-Unlike VR, augmented reality isn’t a fully immersive, artificial experience.
+Unlike virtual reality, augmented reality isn’t a fully immersive, artificial experience.
 Instead, it’s comprised of virtual components placed in your immediate surroundings.

 What is augmented reality used for?

 Augmented reality is used to enhance everyday experiences, manipulating digital content to transform physical space.
 There are several industries that are leveraging the power of AR to create better learning environments in educational settings or customer experiences for retail purchasing and other business objectives.